aristanetworks/anta/docs/security-advisory-reports.md

 ## Markdown report

 The Markdown report supports flattened and expanded device findings.
 Flattened output is the default and renders one row per advisory result with the authoritative parent advisory result and its issue-attributed messages.
+Each advisory detail presents its severity, published URL, and description in a standard Markdown blockquote.

-The exposure summary reports `mitigated` devices separately from `not affected` devices so that successful mitigations remain visible at a glance.
+The assessment summary reports `mitigated` devices separately from `not affected` devices so that successful mitigations remain visible at a glance.
+Advisories and their vulnerability metadata are ordered from critical to unknown severity.

-Every Markdown report ends with a **Security Advisory Run Overview** containing:

-- The ANTA version, execution start and end times, and total duration.
-- The initial inventory size, devices excluded by filters, devices unreachable during setup, applied filters, and setup warnings when present.
+Every Markdown report ends with a **Run Overview** containing one vertical table.
+It lists the ANTA version, execution duration and timestamps, number of security advisories tested, initial inventory size, assessed devices, devices excluded by filters, devices unreachable during setup, applied filters, and setup warnings when present.
-- The number of security advisories and devices assessed.

 The overview describes the execution context.
 The `--expand` option affects only the presentation of device findings.
 Likewise, `--hide` filters displayed findings without changing the assessment counts; when it hides every finding, the report still contains the run overview.